Salva989/blog-di-salva/content/about.md

 - Project updates
 - And much more!

-Feel free to explore and get in touch if you have any questions.
+Feel free to explore and get in touch if you have any questions